bocchilorenzo/AutoEuroVoc/README.md

 ```

 ### Requirements
-The requirements are listed in the `requirements.txt` file.
+Before installing the requirements, you will need to install PyTorch.
+After that, the requirements are listed in the `requirements.txt` file.
 To install them, run:
 ```bash
 pip install -r requirements.txt
 ```